 Click the Sign up now! button.
 On the Sign up page, enter your credentials and click Create my account.

 The program will stop when it reaches the breakpoint.

 You can now examine the application state and the values of variables.

-Then, click the button next to this variable and then expand the @parameters variables in the same way.
-You can see the user credentials specified in the Sign up form.
+Then, click the icon next to this variable and then expand the @parameters variables in the same way.
+You will see the user credentials specified in the Sign up form.

 Once the breakpoint is hit, we can step through the code.